 Sadhguru believes we can’t define God but we can only experience God.
 He is indicating towards the spiritual life and how Yoga system can bring us closer to God to experience something much bigger than what we can think of.
 When you achieve enlightenment, that’s when you get an idea of what is God and who is the creator.

 So maybe, to really understand the answer we are not even eligible.
 With this material body, we don’t even know about soul, how it transfers from one body to another and how to achieve enlightenment.
-So, if we don’t know about our own body and soul then how can we understand God?
+So, if we don’t know about our own body and soul then how can we understand God? or what does God look like?
 Think about it.
 Those who understand spirituality will understand this but others may still have questions about it.

 Let’s look at this question that who created God from a different angle.